Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

-# What is software engineering, and how does it differ from traditional programming?
+<h3> What is software engineering, and how does it differ from traditional programming?
-# Software Development Life Cycle (SDLC):
+ Software Development Life Cycle (SDLC):</h3>

 Software Engineering is a structured and systematic approach to the design, development, testing, deployment, and maintenance of software systems.
 It applies engineering principles to software creation to ensure that the resulting software is reliable, efficient, maintainable, and meets the needs of its users.
 The discipline involves various methodologies, tools, and techniques to manage the complexity and ensure the quality of software products.